jkua/wheelwriter-interface/docs/wwib_rest_api.md

 * `/characterTest` (**POST**) - types all the characters on the printwheel
 * `/circleTest` (**POST**) - types `Lorem ipsum` in a circle
 * `/printwheelSample` (**POST**) - types a formatted printwheel sample
+* `/readLine` (**POST**) - reads a line of text from the typewriter.
+This will wait for a carriage return.
+Sending an integer in the request will configure a timeout in milliseconds from the last typed character.
+Backspaces and newlines are included in the response.

 ## Setup
 Use the serial console to setup the WiFi with the `wifi` command.
 The IP address